laravel-the-hidden-treasures/collections/README.md

 **Result:**

-	$item = [1,2,3]
+	$item = [1,2,3];

 **Notes:**

 If no parameter is passed the very first item is returned.
 You can also pass a callback function with some login to filter first your items.
 Of course if no match is found then the default parameter is returned.
-Be careful with the order of the $key and the $value parameters inside the callback function.
+Be careful with the order of the `$key` and the `$value` parameters inside the callback function.

 ## flatten()